npm/rfcs/accepted/0000-debug-command.md

 - `npm publish`
 - `npm run`

-but none for debugging in particular.
+but not a command for debugging in particular.

-- `npx debug` would install [debug](https://npmjs.com/package/debug).
-Though, that package focuses on entering/providing a "debug mode" for scripts that may be run with node but not within a node debugger session.

 ## Unresolved Questions and Bikeshedding